rraheja/dotfiles/README.md

 Description
 -----------

-These are utility scripts and configuration files that make development productive.
-Feel free to fork if it is useful.
+These are utility scripts and configuration files that make my development productive.

 Install
 -------